-Reference points were calculated using the estimated fishery selectivity and removals in the most recent year of the model (2020, Table 15).
+Reference points were calculated using the estimated fishery selectivity and removals in the most recent year of the model (2020, Table 11).
 Sustainable total yields were 7.95 mt when using an $SPR{50\%}$ reference harvest rate.
 The spawning output equivalent to 40 percent of the unfished spawning output ( $SB{40\%}$ ) was 13.04 meggs.

-The 2021 spawning output relative to unfished equilibrium spawning output is above the vermilion rockfish relative biomass target of 40 percent (Figure 33).
-The fishing intensity, 1-SPR, of recent years was near or above the harvest rate limit $(SPR{50\%})$ for most of the 1980s and 1990s.
-Recent years also show near target fishing levels (Table 11 and Figure 62), highlighting how the sustainability of current fishing levels are very sensitive to incoming recruitment.
-Table 15 shows the full suite of estimated reference points for the base model and Figure 64 shows the equilibrium curve based on a steepness value fixed at 0.72.
+The 2021 spawning output relative to unfished equilibrium spawning output is above the vermilion rockfish relative biomass target of 40 percent (Figure 37).
+The fishing intensity, 1 - SPR, of recent years was near or above the harvest rate limit $(SPR{50\%})$ for most of the 1980s and 1990s.
+Recent years also show near target fishing levels (Table 12 and Figure 60), highlighting how the sustainability of current fishing levels are very sensitive to incoming recruitment.
+Table 11 shows the full suite of estimated reference points for the base model and Figure 61 shows the equilibrium curve based on a steepness value fixed at 0.72.
+Figure 62 shows the time series of biomass and fishing intensity relative to reference points.